-arranged for the peat to be covered

-with tarpaulin for this period?

-· · · ·

-n.
-Have you contacted any operators

-to see if they are willing and able to

-receive and use the excavated peat?

-o.
-Have you contacted local allotment

-organisations to see if they can make

-use of the peat?

-p.
-Have you looked into the need for

-an Environmental Permit for moving

-the excavated peat off site for re-use?

-q.
-What is the contingency plan for

-any peat left over after reducing the

-amount of peat excavated in for the

-first place, using the peat on site so it

-keeps wet, using the peat locally so it

-keeps wet and re-use of the peat?

-r.
-Have you contacted neighbouring

-Landowners or Operational teams in

-the Environment Agency, Norfelk and

-Suffolk Wildlife Trust and Preads

-Authority to check what local

-Authority to check what local

-post and kooping it wot?

-s.
-How have you discussed your

-approach to dealing with the

-excavated peat with your contractor?

-Have they confirmed the approach is

-feasible?

-t.
-Have you looked into the need for

-an Environmental Permit for moving

-the excavated peat offsite?

-u.
-If you are moving neat soils from

-site, how have you ensured you are

-Environmental Permitting

-requirements?
+arranged for the peat to be covered with tarpaulin for this period? n.
+Have you contacted any operators to see if they are willing and able to receive and use the excavated peat? o.
+Have you contacted local allotment organisations to see if they can make use of the peat? p.
+Have you looked into the need for an Environmental Permit for moving the excavated peat off site for re-use? q.
+What is the contingency plan for any peat left over after reducing the amount of peat excavated in for the first place, using the peat on site so it keeps wet, using the peat locally so it keeps wet and re-use of the peat? r.
+Have you contacted neighbouring landowners or Operational teams in the Environment Agency, Norfolk and Suffolk Wildlife Trust and Broads Authority to check what local opportunities may exist for receiving peat and keeping it wet? s.
+How have you discussed your approach to dealing with the excavated peat with your contractor?
+Have they confirmed the approach is feasible? t.
+Have you looked into the need for an Environmental Permit for moving the excavated peat offsite? u.
+If you are moving peat soils from site, how have you ensured you are going to be in accordance with

-v.
-If you are moving peat soils from

-site, how have you addressed
+Environmental Permitting requirements? v.
+If you are moving peat soils from site, how have you addressed biosecurity?

-biosecurity?